Ask ChatGPT for the best plumber in your city. It'll give you a name. Maybe two. Now ask yourself: is your business one of them?

 Here's where it gets uncomfortable for most businesses.

-Google's review ecosystem is a walled garden.
-When ChatGPT needs to evaluate your business, it searches Bing, pulls from Foursquare, checks Yelp, scans the BBB, reads industry directories, and crawls your website.
-It does not have access to Google Business Profile reviews.
+Google's review ecosystem is a controlled data layer.
+When ChatGPT needs to evaluate your business, reporting indicates it searches Bing-indexed web results, pulls from Foursquare, checks Yelp, scans the BBB, reads industry directories, and crawls your website.
+It may reference Google ratings when another crawled page cites them, but it is not the same as Gemini using Google's own local data.

 LocalFalcon analyzed 189,905 ChatGPT search results and compared them to over 16 million Google results.
-The finding: 83% of restaurants were not visible on ChatGPT, versus just 14% invisible on Google.
+The finding: 83% of restaurants were not visible on ChatGPT, versus just 14% absent from Google results.

 This doesn't mean Google reviews don't matter.
 They do, for Google.
 But AI visibility requires a broader approach.